 Developing Propulsion – Teaching Tips

 Developing propulsion techniques from the arms and legs is important to help us move efficiently through the water.
 It is imperative however that before propulsive movements are taught, floating patterns are established and mastered.
-Encouraging propulsive movements before floating has been mastered will result in children struggling and thrashing through […]
+Encouraging propulsive movements before floating has been mastered will result in children struggling and thrashing through the water as they endeavour […]

 Maintaining the grasp reflex in learn to swim